ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 }
 ```

-Moreover, with this API you can also find out which key prefixes are being watched for in the agent NB.
-This is particularly useful when some value requested by
-NB is not being applied into SB.
-If the value key prefix or the associated descriptor are not registered, the value will not be even delivered into the KVScheduler.
+With this API, you can also find out which key prefixes are being watched for in the agent NB.
+This is useful when a value requested by NB is not being applied to SB.
+If the value key prefix or the associated descriptor are not registered, the value will not be delivered to the KV Scheduler.

+---

-### Understanding the KVScheduler transaction log
+### Understanding the KV Scheduler transaction log

-The KVScheduler prints well-formatted and easy-to-read summary of every executed transaction to `stdout`.
-The output describes the transaction type, the
+The KV Scheduler prints a summary of every executed transaction to `stdout`.
+The output describes

+- transaction type
+- assigned sequence number
-assigned sequence number, the values to be changed, the transaction plan prepared by the scheduling algorithm and finally the actual sequence of executed operations,
+- values to be changed
+- transaction plan prepared by the scheduling algorithm
-which may differ from the plan if there were any errors.
+- actual sequence of executed operations, which may differ from the plan if there were any errors.

-Screenshot of an actual transaction output with explanation:
+transaction log output with explanations:

 ![NB transaction][txn-update-img]

+---

-Screenshot of a resync transaction that failed to apply one value:
+resync transaction that failed to apply one value:

 ![Full Resync with error][resync-with-error-img]

+---

-Retry transaction automatically triggered for the failed operation from the resync transaction shown above:
+Retry transaction automatically triggered for the failed operation from the resync transaction shown above

 ![Retry of failed operations][retry-txn-img]

+---

-Furthermore, before a [Full or Downstream Resync][resync] (not for Upstream Resync), or after a transaction error, the KVScheduler dumps the state of the graph to `stdout` *after* it was refreshed:
+In addition, before a [Full or Downstream Resync][resync] (not for Upstream Resync), or after a transaction error, the KV Scheduler dumps the state of the graph to `stdout` *after* it was refreshed:

 ![Graph dump][graph-dump-img]

+---

 ### CRUD verification mode